 If you pay $72 per person ($35 for ages 4-12), you can also see the Battleship Missouri, the USS Bowfin Submarine Museum and Park, and the Pearl Harbor Aviation Museum.

-If tickets are gone for when you want to go, additional tickets are released 24 hours beforehand at
+If tickets are gone for when you want to go, additional tickets are released 24 hours beforehand at the government website.

 Where to Start Your Pearl Harbor Adventure